-Part of our comprehensive range of LLM programmes, the LLM in Environmental Law and Sustainable Development allows you to deepen your understanding of law relating to the environment and associated development issues.
+Part of our comprehensive range of postgraduate LLM programmes, the LLM in Commercial Law offers you a specialist pathway for indepth study in law relating to business.

 Diverse choice of modules

-Pursuing an LLM allows you to focus in on a particular area of law by delving deep into the subject and undertaking independent research and learning.
-The modules available cover a diverse range of legal topics, making it possible to tailor the course towards the specific areas of law you wish to explore further.
+Pursuing an LLM enables you to focus in on a particular area of law by delving deep into the subject and undertaking independent research and learning.
+The modules available on the LLMs cover a diverse range of legal topics, making it possible to tailor the course towards the specific areas of law you wish to pursue further.

 Teaching backed by the latest research

-The School has a thriving research culture and most tutors on our LLMs are active researchers, publishing in leading journals.
-At the same time, the quality of teaching at Bristol Law School has been recognised by the Quality Assurance Agency as 'excellent'.
+The School has a thriving research culture and most members of staff who teach on our LLMs are active researchers, publishing in leading journals.
+At the same time, the high quality of teaching in the Department has been recognised by the Quality Assurance Agency, which awarded the Law School an 'excellent' rating.
 You can therefore expect to participate in carefully-planned, lively and highly informative sessions designed to give you a deep and thorough grounding in your chosen area of law.

-There are two intakes to the LLMs, one in September and one in January, and you can study with us full or part time.
+There are two intakes to the LLM programmes, one in September and one in January, and you can study with us full or part time.

 Watch: The learning and teaching experience

-The LLM in Environmental Law and Sustainable Development consists of nine modules in total, including a dissertation of up to 15,000 words.
+The LLM in Commercial Law consists of nine modules in total, including a dissertation of up to 15,000 words.

-To gain the Postgraduate Certificate, you will study two compulsory modules (Research Methodsand International Environmental Law) and two optional modules.
+To gain the Postgraduate Certificate, you will study one core module (Research Methods) and three optional modules.

-To gain the Postgraduate Diploma, you will complete the necessary modules to gain the Certificate (as above), one further compulsory module (Natural Resources Law) and another three optional modules.
+To gain the Postgraduate Diploma, you will complete the necessary modules to gain the Certificate (as above) and another four optional modules.

 To achieve the LLM, you will complete the necessary modules to gain the Diploma (as above) and also write a dissertation.

-You will choose two modules from the following options:*
+You will choose three modules from the following options:

 - Globalisation and the Law - introduces you to what globalisation means in economic, political, cultural and social terms, and the legal consequences that derive there from.
 You will assess whether international law is equipped with instruments and institutions to regulate the consequences of globalisation.